eliaswendt/mcfp-optimizer/README.md

 Quick example:
 ```
 # note that <csv_input_folder_path> must not end with a '/'
-$ cargo run --release <csv_input_folder_path> <csv_output_filepath> [OPTION]
+$ cargo run --release <csv_input_folder_path> -o <csv_output_filepath> [OPTION]
 ```

 ### CLI Parameter OPTIONs
 specifies the folder path of the CSV input data

+`-o, --output_folder` specifies the folder the result CSV will be written to (default="." aka. current working dir)

-`-b, --search-budget` specifies the search budget each run of the depth-first search is initially provided with (default=60).
+`-b, --search_budget` specifies the search budget each run of the depth-first search is initially provided with (default=60).
 Too-high budgets can cause **very** long runing times, but too-low values may decrease the number of paths the algorithm can find for each travel-group.

-`-t, --threads` specifies the number of threads the program is allowed to spawn for depth-first search of routes through the network (default=1).
+`-t, --n_search_threads` specifies the number of threads the program is allowed to spawn for depth-first search of routes through the network (default=1).

-`-i, --iterations` specifies the number of iterations simulated annealing is allowed to spend finding an optimal combination of routes (default=15000).
+`-i, --n_optimization_iterations` specifies the number of iterations simulated annealing is allowed to spend finding an optimal combination of routes (default=15000).

-`-
+### Snapshots
+For quickly testing different parameters for the optimization algorithm, the program automatically generates a snapshot of its current state right after the depth-first search of group routes.
+This snapshot is saved in two files `snapshot_model.bincode` and `snapshot_groups.bincode`.
+Although these are two separated files, they strongly depend on each other and **can not be interchanged with snapshot files of other runs**.

+To restart path combination optimization with paths of an earlier run, simply call the program without specifying `-i, --input` parameter.

 ## Code Documentation
 Browsable code documentation can be generated directly from the source code: